lordofthejars/istio-refcard/Markdown Template.md

 ### Istio Architecture

-Istio is composed by two major components:
+Istio is composed of two major components:

 * **Data plane** which is composed of *Envoy* proxies deployed as sidecar container along with your service for managing network along with policy and telemetry features.
 * **Control plane** which is in charge of managing and configuring all *Envoy* proxies.